willyboy/Iconizer/README.md

 var icons=Iconizer.icons(iconsArray,target,options);
 ```
 ##Icons object format
 You are required to have an image (img) or class.
 If a class is specified, you are creating a font awesome icon.
 If image is specified, you are creating an image icon.
 You can only have one or the other.
 If you have both, the image is the default.
-The handler and eventType are optional.
+The handler, eventType, and wrapper are optional.
+The wrapper allows you to wrap the icon in an element and some text.
+A use case for this would be creating buttons with icons.

 	{
 		class:"font awesome class name without icon-",
 		img:"myimagesrc.png",
 	 	handler:function(){},
 	 	eventType:"an event, e.g. click"
+	 	wrapper:{
+	 		type:"element, e.g. button",
+	 		class:"class name",
+	 		text:"text to place inside the element"
+	 	}
 	}

 ##API